dumberjs/dumber-gist/README.md

 # Dumber Gist

-An online IDE to write JS SPA prototypes in your own GitHub gists.
+A lightweight online IDE to write JS SPA prototypes in your own GitHub gists.

 https://gist.dumber.app